Arkansas woman who survived month-long COVID hospitalization billed nearly $1 million

 "It is an individual's choice whether to get the vaccination or not.
 That also means that it's an individual responsibility to bear the consequences if they get sick," said Dr. Mette.

-THV11 previously interviewed Emily Bennett about her husband Chad who was on a ventilator with COVID-19 earlier this month.
-They had just decided to get the vaccine, before both getting COVID.
+We previously interviewed Emily Bennett about her husband Chad who was on a ventilator with COVID-19 earlier this month.
+They just decided to get the vaccine, before both getting the virus.

-In an update, she said Chad's condition is good some days, and then scary others.
+In an update, she said Chad's condition is good some days and then scary on others.

 "Right now, before our insurance, he was charged $128,294 so I've received a letter in the mail and I guess we're waiting on our insurance to take over and we'll see what we have to owe," said Bennett.